 When the Air Force became a separate service in 1953, the United States Air Force pathfinders, later known as Combat Control Teams, were activated to provide navigational aids and air traffic control for the expanding Air Force.
 During the Vietnam War, combat controllers played a crucial role in ensuring mission safety and expediting air traffic flow during countless airlifts.
 They also served as forwarding air guides to support indigenous forces in Laos and Cambodia.

 Today, Combat Controller (CCT) training is a rigorous program that lasts almost 2 years.
 It is considered one of the most demanding trainings in the US Military.
 Upon completion of training, operators maintain their core skills as air traffic controllers and develop other specialized skills.
 They are highly trained in infiltration methods, including static line and freefall parachuting, scuba diving, rubber raiding craft, all-terrain vehicles, rappelling, and fast rope methods.
 Most of them also qualify and maintain proficiency as joint terminal attack controllers.

 This rigorous training makes them one of the most highly skilled special operations forces in the world.
 It should be noted that only males are eligible for this training.
 The basic training is designed to develop initial strength and improve unique skills.
 It lasts 61 weeks and is divided into various phases:

 - Special Warfare Prep (8 wks)

-- Special Warfare Assessment & Selection (4 wks) – the screening course focuses on physical fitness with classes in sports physiology, nutrition, basic exercises, CCT history, and fundamentals.
+- Special Warfare Assessment & Selection (4 wks) – the screening course focuses on physical fitness classes in sports physiology, nutrition, basic exercises, CCT history, and fundamentals.

-- Special Warfare Pre-Dive (4 wks)
+- Special Warfare Pre-Dive (4 weeks)

 - Underwater Egress Course (1 day)